dreamhb/dreamhb.github.io/_posts/2019-12-04-Invariant-Covariant-Contravariant.md

 ### wildcards
 Sometimes we would like lists to behave more like arrays, in that we want to accept not only a list with elements of a given type, but also a list with elements of any subtype of a given type.
 For this purpose, we use wildcards.

-### wildcards
-Sometimes we would like lists to behave more like arrays, in that we want to accept not only a list with elements of a given type, but also a list with elements of any subtype of a given type.
-For this purpose, we use wildcards.
 1. Wildcards with extends: <? extends E>
     In general, if a structure contains elements with a type of the form ? extends E, we can get elements out of the structure, but we cannot put lements into it.
 Because we donot know what the specific type is.